-Before your surgery there are a number of things you can do to prepare and make your hospital stay and surgery go as smoothly as possible.
-If possible, start making these preparations 1 to 2 months before your surgery.
-You can discuss this at the initial appointment and at the preoperative clinic.
 It is a good idea to get things organised for when you get home from hospital.
-If you are told that you will need to use a walking aid such as crutches during your recovery, it is advisable to arrange help with household tasks for when you go home.
-You should ensure your food cupboards are stocked up, pre-arrange help with shopping, help with care of children, pets and relatives, and arrange for someone to bring you to and from the hospital.
+If you are told you will need to use a walking aid such as crutches after your surgery, it is advisable to arrange help with household tasks for when you go home.
+You should ensure your food cupboard is well stocked, prearrange help with shopping, help with child care, pets, relatives and arrange for someone to bring you to and from hospital.